 This study employed two models to analyze the relationship between Audit market competition and audit fees and audit quality.
-The panel data consists of 34 Iraqi companies from 2017 to 2023.
+The panel data consists of 34 Iraqi number of board directors companies from 2017 to 2023.
 The following variables are utilized to estimate the models.
 The variables include Audit market competition, audit fees, audit quality and other control variables.